PFASs Chemicals – Protecting Our Drinking Water And Our Health

 How does contamination occur and how are people exposed?

 - Firefighting foam used at factories or airports can contaminate soil and groundwater.

-- Waste from PFAS manufacturing or from industrial facilities using PFASs or making products containing then can also contaminate soil and water.
+- Waste from PFAS manufacturing or from industrial facilities using PFASs or making products containing them can also contaminate soil and water.